astrimbu/research/content/BERT paper.md

 Representations from
 Transformers

-The paper titled "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding" introduces a new language representation model called BERT (Bidirectional Encoder Representations from Transformers).
+A new language representation model called BERT (Bidirectional Encoder Representations from Transformers).
 The key innovation of BERT is its ability to pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers.
 This approach contrasts with previous models that typically process text in a unidirectional manner.

 ### Key Points: